aridjayarecipes/cutesrecipes.web.app/content/post/1920-simple-way-to-make-any-night-of-the-week-fruit-custard-in-tart-shell.md

 1. Now add fruits of your choice and either serve in a glass or bowl.
 I have served it in a shortbread tart.
 Garnish with some pomegranate kernels and a mint leaf.

 This Shortbread Mini Fruit Tart Recipe is filled with homemade custard, fresh berries, and an apricot glaze.
 This is an easy and elegant dessert that everyone loves.
-The tart shells can be stored at room temperature, but the custard will need to chill in the refrigerator until you&#39;re ready to begin assembling.
+The tart shells can be stored at room temperature, but the custard will need to chill in the refrigerator until you're ready to begin assembling.
 Delicious mini fruit tarts made with a buttery shortbread crust, creamy vanilla custard and topped with fresh fruit.
 The perfect bite-sized sweet treat for spring and.

 So that is going to wrap this up with this special food fruit custard in tart shell recipe.
 Thank you very much for reading.
 I am sure that you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Don't forget to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!